Can Bradley Cooper really sing in A Star Is Born?

 A Star is Born, a remake of the 1954 musical film, stars Bradley Cooper as the fictional country star Jackson Maine.

-The film tells the story of his romance with Ally, an aspiring artist played by Lady Gaga, which becomes strained when her career threatens to overtake his.
+The film tells the story of his romance with Ally, an aspiring artist played by Lady Gaga, which becomes strained when her career takes off and Jackson’s internal demons show no sign of letting up.

 As well as making his directorial debut, Cooper plays his first major role as a musician.
 And not only are the actor’s vocals all his own: they are also completely live and untampered with.